theodoredyer/My-HackerRank-Solutions/README.md

-## Putting this on a pause for now while I'm learning DS concepts
+## Putting this on a pause for now